 Wandering can be exhausting to the patient.
-Helping this patient receive appropriate food, fluids, rest, and remain safe can be a great challenge.
-Providing finger foods and small amounts of fluids while the patient is wandering can provide nutritional support as opposed to trying to get the patient to sit through a meal.
-Use of time out, beanbag chairs, rocking chairs, and recliners can provide necessary rest.
-Background noise can be overwhelming, but the use of "white" noise: low intensity rhythmic sound such as a fan, can increase sleep duration.
+Helping this patient receive appropriate food, fluids, rest and remain safe can be a great challenge.
+Use of time out, beanbag chairs, rocking chairs and recliners can provide necessary rest.
+Background noise can be overwhelming, but the use of "white" noise, low intensity rhythmic sound such as a fan, can increase sleep duration.